Turivny/RI-Reasoning-Model/README.md

 ### How can I contribute to the RI Reasoning Model?

 Interested in contributing?
-Check out our [CONTRIBUTING.md](./CONTRIBUTING.md) for detailed guidelines on adding your own version of the model.
+Check out [CONTRIBUTING.md](./CONTRIBUTING.md) for detailed guidelines on adding your own version of the model.

 ### What does the Ethical Supplement mean for this project?

-The ethical supplement to our license explicitly prohibits:
+The ethical supplement to license explicitly prohibits:
 - Military or weapons-related applications
 - Discriminatory systems or mass surveillance
 - Implementations that may cause physical or psychological harm